gcallah/Rationalism/CommonCause/common.md

 # Making a Common Muddle

-Recently, philosopher Kevin Vallier published an essay entitled "[Making Common Cause](https://www.discoursemagazine.com/ideas/2021/11/19/making-common-cause/)", which argues that, "If they ever want to counter the left’s excesses,
+Recently, political philosopher Kevin Vallier published an essay entitled "[Making Common Cause](https://www.discoursemagazine.com/ideas/2021/11/19/making-common-cause/)", which argues that, "If they ever want to counter the left’s excesses,